Vetri Kodi Kattu: Soundtrack

+The soundtrack was composed by Deva.

+Critical reception

-Malathi Ranagarajan from The Hindu wrote "The director, in his eagerness to drive home his message, makes certain scenes so pedantic that they tire one after a point."
-Indolink wrote: "Vetrikkodi Kattu is your average, predictable, clean, and reasonably engaging Tamil movie fare".
-Chennaionline wrote:"'Vettrikkodi Kattu' is a well-intentioned film and fairly entertaining too.
+Malathi Ranagarajan from The Hindu wrote, "The director, in his eagerness to drive home his message, makes certain scenes so pedantic that they tire one after a point."
+Malini Mannath from Chennai Online wrote, "'Vettrikkodi Kattu' is a well-intentioned film and fairly entertaining too.
 It may not be as neatly scripted and as good as Cheran's first two films.
 But it proves that he is on the right track".
-Subash of oocities.org wrote, "Wonderful story, JUST DON'T PREACH SO MUCH, Cheran."
+Krishna Chidambaram of Kalki praised the acting of Parthiban, Manorama and Charlie while also praising Vadivelu's humour.
+K. N. Vijiyan of New Straits Times wrote, "Generally, the strong story, the Parthipan-Vadivelu comedy and star value stand this movie in good stead.
+Go see it".

+Accolades

+The film won the National Film Award for Best Film on Other Social Issues, and three Tamil Nadu State Film Awards: Third Best Film, Best Dialogue Writer (Cheran) and Best Comedian (Vadivelu).